luoyec/luoyec.github.io/_pages/publication2.md

 - Known and Unknown: Uncertainty in Estimating Land use Change from Satellite Data (with Madhu Khanna)
 - Weather Shocks, Economic Triggers, and Cropland Change in the US: A Fine-scale Spatial Analysis (with Madhu Khanna)
 - Barriers to Climate Adaptation: Satellite Evidence from the Agricultural Sector in China (with Yu Chen, Zhihong Ke, Shang Xu, Yunan Zhu)
-- Household Financial Management Facilitates Farmers’ Adaptation to Air Pollution (with Xiaoli Wang, Madhu Khanna, Xiaoguang Chen)
+- Household Financial Management Facilitates Farmers’ Adaptation to Air Pollution (with Xiaoguang Chen, Madhu Khanna, Xiaoli Wang)

 **(2) Biodiversity conservation policy and finance:**
 - Decrypting the Financial and Ecological Effects of Biodiversity Conservation, (with Liying Wang, Yi Zhang)
 - Municipal Finance and Biodiversity Emergency, (with Tao Li, Yi Zhang)

-- Household Finance and Biodiversity Conservation
+**(3) Additional topics in environmental and agricultural economics
+- High-Speed Rail Openning and Urban Air Quality, (with Xiaoguang Chen and Zhilong Qin), R&R, Regional Science and Urban Economics

 ### Publications
 - [10] "Heterogeneous Effects of a Changing Climate on Bird Biodiversity and Adaptability”, with Madhu Khanna. \